GLQL fields

 Health status

-Description: Query issues by their health status.
+Description: Query issues or epics by their health status.

 Allowed value types: